Helen McEntee: Minister for Justice

 At the general election in February 2020, McEntee was re-elected in Meath East, taking the second seat after winning 18% of the first preference votes.
 The constituency had been seen as a challenge for Fine Gael, with two TDs (both ministers) trying to hold their seats in a 3-seat constituency as Fine Gael's support dipped.
 McEntee's colleague Regina Doherty TD lost her seat to Darren O'Rourke of Sinn Féin.

-On the election of Micheál Martin as Taoiseach in June 2020, McEntee became Minister for Justice as part of a coalition government composed of Fianna Fáil, Fine Gael and the Green Party.
-She is the fourth female Minister for Justice in the history of the State.
+After Micheál Martin formed a new government as Taoiseach in June 2020, McEntee was appointed as Minister for Justice as part of a coalition government composed of Fianna Fáil, Fine Gael and the Green Party.

 As Minister for Justice, McEntee oversaw the passage of the Harassment, Harmful Communications and Related Offences Act 2020, which had been introduced in 2017 as a private member's bill by Labour leader Brendan Howlin, following the death of a 21-year-old girl who took her own life after she was bullied on social media.
 The act makes online harassment and the sharing of personal, intimate images (including revenge porn) a criminal offence.

-In December 2020, McEntee announced the government's plans to introduce hate speech legislation in Ireland.

-On 27 April 2021, the Department of Justice was reassigned to Heather Humphreys as McEntee began a period of six months' maternity leave.
-McEntee remained as a minister without portfolio and was reassigned to the Department of Justice on 1 November 2021.
-On 25 November 2022, Heather Humphreys was again appointed as Minister for Justice to facilitate a second period of six months' maternity leave from December.
+In December 2020, McEntee announced the government's plans to introduce new hate speech legislation in Ireland.
+She sponsored the subsequent Criminal Justice (Incitement to Violence or Hatred and Hate Offences) Bill 2022, which passed Dáil Éireann in April 2023, but was later stalled in the Seanad amid concerns about its potential impact on privacy and freedom of speech.
+The proposed bill drew criticism within Ireland and internationally, including from Elon Musk, who promised that his social media company X would finance legal challenges to the proposed laws if they are introduced.
+Senior Fine Gael politicians Charlie Flanagan and Michael Ring later called for the legislation to be reconsidered or scrapped.
+Fianna Fáil TD Willie O'Dea called for his party to abandon the hate speech bill, describing it as “playing to the woke gallery”.
+McEntee said that people had "valid concerns" about the legislation that she would address.